permutationlock/aven-cfmt/README.md

 The fuzzer runs indefinitely, halting upon encountering a crash, failed assert, sanitizer trap, or an input that takes longer than 1 second to parse and render.

+## Parse depth

+The `aven-cfmt` C parser is not particularly well designed, and a combinatorial explosion of backtracking can occur with some pathological inputs.
+The hack to solve this (and satisfy the fuzzer) was to put a limit on the depth of the parse tree.
+If valid source code contains extremely long expressions or if-else chains, then this depth limit may become a problem.
+The `--depth N` command line argument or the `// aven cfmt depth: N` control comment may be used to change the parse depth limit in such cases.

 ## Performance

 My benchmarks show that `aven-cfmt` formats at ~30-40MB/sec on my Intel N100 mini pc.